-CAOT 105 School-to-Work-Portfolio 2 UNITS - (A)
+CAOT 105 School-to-Work-Portfolio 2 UNITS

 Prerequisite: CAOT 31 with a satisfactory grade or equivalent.
-Advisory: Eligibility for ESL 6B and 6C or completion of CAOT

-Course includes preparation of a comprehensive professional portfolio that contains a résumé, cover letter, application for employment, reference letters, and personal achievement.
+Students prepare a comprehensive professional portfolio that contains a resume, cover letter, application for employment, reference letters, and personal achievement.
 The course will also include career planning, networking with business and industry, and job search using the Internet and other resources.